Tealium/integration-shopify/README.md

 Summary
 -------

-For Tealium iQ users with Shopify, use this integration to add the necessary Tealium specific code to your site.
-It provides a UDO (Universal Data Object) and loads the necessary Tealium assets on each page of your site.
-The integration takes the form of a theme customization.
+With this integration, you can customize your Shopify theme to use Tealium.
+This code provides a Universal Data Object (UDO) and loads the necessary Tealium assets on each page of your site.
+This integration takes the form of a theme customization.

 ---------------------------

 Setup Instructions
 ------------------

-You're basically just going to customize your existing Shopify theme.

-1. ###### Settings
+#### 1. Settings

-Copy the following JSON object into the JSON array contained in the Config/settings_schema.json file of your Shopify them.
-This will enable Tealium specific settings for your theme.
+Copy the following JSON object into the JSONarray contained in theConfig/settings_schema.json file of your Shopify theme.
+This will enable the Tealium-specific settings for your theme.

   ```json
   {